iyzhang/www/research/tapir/index.md

 ---

-Distributed transactional storage systems (such as Google's Spanner) are easier for application developers to use because provide strong guarantees.
+Distributed transactional storage systems (such as Google's Spanner) are easier for application developers to use because they provide strong guarantees.
 However, they use strongly consistent replication protocols, introducing serious performance challenges.
 On the other hand, systems with weaker consistency guarantees (such as Amazon's Dynamo) use replication techniques with better performance, but they